pfdamasceno/pfdamasceno.github.io/_pages/about.md

 ---

-I'm a interdisciplinary researcher who loves combining simple theories & data-driven models to solve tough problems.
+I'm a interdisciplinary researcher who loves combining simple theories & data-driven models to solve impactful problems.

+As a Machine Learning specialist at the [Center for Intelligent Imaging](https://intelligentimaging.ucsf.edu/) I help deploy machine / deep learning tools that improve clinical care.

-As an applied data scientist at the [Brain Networks](http://rajlab.ucsf.edu) Lab
+**Previous work:** As an applied data scientist at the [Brain Networks](http://rajlab.ucsf.edu) Lab
-@ UCSF I work towards understanding the mechanisms behind neurodegeneration, with the ultimate goal of improving prognostics and patient care.
+@ UCSF I worked towards understanding the mechanisms behind neurodegeneration, with the ultimate goal of improving prognostics and patient care.

 Prior to working as a data scientist, I was a computational materials engineer at